 Ventilation and Breathability

-In-bounds, while it may seem breathability is not a factor if you’re just looking for warmth, it is just as important.
+In-bounds, while it may seem that breathability is not a factor if you’re just looking for warmth, it is just as important.
 If sweat freezes, you freeze, so staying dry and ventilated will actually help keep you warm, too.

 TREW Gear’s Chariot Bibs come with a whopping seven pockets.
 Photo: Ella Boyd//The Inertia